steezeburger/requests-scanner/packages/leo-getz/README.md

     `git checkout feature/django`

-* copy env.sample to .env and get the following values from a coworker:
+* copy env.sample to .env and get the following values from a buddy:
     * DJANGO_SECRET_KEY
     * GIST_FILENAME
     * GIST_TOKEN